zhangxd6/zhangxd6.github.io/_posts/2016-06-29-azure-service-fabric-deply-anywhere.md

         end
 ~~~

-here we disable the firewall altogether, install the c++ runtime.
+here we disable the firewall altogether, install the c++ run-time.
 Once the last vm is up, we start the setup of azure service fabric cluster

 Did you forget the load balancer?
 No, here is it.
-I chose haproxy on a ubuntu.
+I chose haproxy on a Ubuntu.

 ~~~
 oot.vm.define "loadbalancer" do |ubuntu|